Macroscopic modeling of multi-lane motorways using a two-dimensional second-order model of traffic flow: Preliminary discussions

-provided the following assumptions: \begin{description} \item[Ansatz 1] we have one car per cell and the distance between two cell centers is precisely $\dx$, i.e. $\dx$ is the grid space. \item[Ansatz 2] $\tau^{\Lag}$ and $u^{\Lag}$ are distributed as piecewise constant on each cell $\left[X_{i-\frac12},X_{i+\frac12}\right]$. \end{description} Notice that the first assumption means that we are considering the macroscopic limit in which the number of vehicles goes to infinity whereas the length of cars shrinks to zero.
-The second assumption implies we are considering a first-order finite--volume scheme and does not pose a serious restriction.
+under the following assumptions: \begin{description} \item[Ansatz 1:] we have one car per cell and the distance between the centers of two cells is precisely $\dx$, i.e. $\dx$ is the grid space. \item[Ansatz 2:] $\tau^{\Lag}$ and $u^{\Lag}$ are distributed as piecewise constant in each cell $\left[X_{i-\frac12},X_{i+\frac12}\right]$. \end{description} Note that the first assumption means that we are considering the macroscopic limit where the number of vehicles goes to infinity while the length of cars shrinks to zero.
+The second assumption implies that we are considering a first-order finite--volume scheme and without serious restrictions.